n8ta/mofdb-client/README.md

 ### Future Enhancements:
 - [ ] Retries for transient network failures with exponential backoff

-- [ ] Support for unit conversions
+- [X] Support for unit conversions

+- [ ] Only download some columns to save time/bandwidth?

 ### Telemetry
 This package may report crashes/calls to fetch in library code when the telemetry arg is true.
 This is done using